 Better recognition, diagnosis and management of non-IgE-mediated cow’s milk allergy in infancy: iMAP—an international interpretation of the MAP (Milk Allergy in Primary Care) guideline

-Clinical and Translational Allergy is a peer-reviewed, open access journal which provides a platform for the dissemination of allergy research, reviews, brief communications, as well as EAACI position papers, Task Force Reports and guidelines amongst an international scientific audience.
+Clinical and Translational Allergy, one of several journals in the portfolio of the European Academy of Allergy and Clinical Immunology, provides a platform for the dissemination of allergy research and reviews, as well as EAACI position papers, task force reports and guidelines, amongst an international scientific audience.

 Open access publishing enables free access to all content ensuring a wide dissemination of articles; the electronic format and expert peer review allows for very rapid publication.
 Clinical and Translational Allergy is an international journal reaching out far beyond the borders of Europe, and invites clinicians and researchers from all countries of the world to contribute.

-For more information please visit www.eaaci.org
+For more information, please visit www.eaaci.org.

 Dr Jean Bousquet, University of Montpellier, France